AdobeDocs/experience-platform.sv-SE/help/landing/governance-privacy-security/consent/sdk.md

     }
   };

-  // Pass the XDM object to the Platform Web SDK alloy("setConsent", {
+  // Pass the XDM object to the Experience Platform Web SDK alloy("setConsent", {
     consent: [{
       standard: "Adobe",